mesoform/Multi-Cloud-Platform/README.md

-# Multi cloud plaform scripts
+# Mesoform Multi-Cloud Plaform

-Multi clund platform contains scripts and configurations to run interactive deployment of Triton Kubernetes solution.
+This repository contains the scripts and configurations to run interactive deployment of Triton Kubernetes solution.
+Our current implementation of a container platform deployment across multiple Cloud providers

 ## Quick start guide